-Program tuition and expenses does not include, application or transcript evaluation fees, textbooks, supplies, or living expenses.
+Program tuition and expenses do not include application or transcript evaluation fees, textbooks, supplies, or living expenses.
 Textbooks, supplies, and living expenses are reflected in the student budgets available through the Financial Aid office.
 Textbook prices vary according to the vendor.
 Additional expense amounts provided are estimates based on date of publication.
-See page 83 for additional fee details.
+See page 88 for additional fee details.